dqrk0jeste/owl/README.md

 - easily configurable
 - custom keybinds, monitor modes etc

-> owl is made as a fun side-project, implementing just enough for my workflow. that means a lot of thing is just not there. if you are looking for something more feature-rich then take a look at hyprland, sway or river.
+> owl is made as a fun side-project, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more ready to use take a look at hyprland, sway or river.

-## building

-### dependencies
+## dependencies
 - wayland-protocols
 - wayland-scanner
 - wayland-server